Photometry and Radiometry

 Moreover, this sensitivity of eyes for the same wavelength of color can also vary with the intensity of light.
 That means the visual sensitivity of a color of the particular wavelength may be different in the bright and dim light.
 Depending on the brightness of the light there are three different types of human vision.

-- Photopic Vision - while high luminance levels adapt the eyes.
+- Photopic Vision - Where high luminance levels adapt the eyes.

-- Scotopic Vision - while low luminance levels adapt the eyes.
+- Scotopic Vision - Where low luminance levels adapt the eyes.

-- Mesopic Vision - while intermediate levels of luminance adapt the eyes.
+- Mesopic Vision - Where intermediate levels of luminance adapt the eyes.